LeonEdlund/plant-health/README.md

 To send the data to the database, the MQTT protocol is used.
 MQTT is a lightweight messaging protocol that is perfect for IoT devices because it is power-efficient and relatively simple to set up.

-Using the MQTT library from PyCom, a connection is established to the MQTT broker.
-In this case, that’s Mosquitto, which runs in the local Docker container, but it could also be Adafruit IO, for example.
+Using the MQTT library from PyCom, a connection is established to the MQTT broker, in my case Mosquitto, but it could also be Adafruit IO, for example.
 The connection uses the credentials stored in `config.py`.

 ```
 # Client connection